natalie-kate/Haunted/README.md

 -   #### Typography
     For the headers the font family is Noto Sans KR imported from Google fonts.
-To complement it I chose Montserrat from the popoular pairings section of their website.
+To complement it I chose Montserrat from the popular pairings section of their website.
 I chose these as they are easy to read and do not distract from the content itself.
 In addition they go well with the feel that I want to achieve, others would have not suited the subject matter.